-- Easy dismantling of equipment, areas for handling - Circuits and premises designed specifically to prevent the accumulation of contamination and to facilitate its removal.
+- Use less materials that can be easily activated during operation (e.g. stellite, less cobalt in metallic alloys...) - Implementation of shields and barriers preventing the activation of structural materials - Easy dismantling of equipment, areas for handling - Circuits and premises designed specifically to prevent the accumulation of contamination and to facilitate its removal.